chromatone/chromatone.center/academy/partners/index.md

 ### Playtronica web experience

 In 2022 we started our web-app collaboration with [Playtronica](https://playtronica.com).
 They're building MIDI controllers and we're building an interactive audio-visual playground web application together - the [TouchMe Experience](./../../apps/experiment/touchme/index.md).

+## Music video production

+### tsoop

+[tsoop.ru](https://tsoop.ru) is an improvisational electronic music project with visualizations based on Chromatone system.
+There's a couple of albums published, but the main focus is on live collaborative music events.
+It's the research about what else can we can perform together.  🥁